 I recently checked out a great book from the library called “Eating the Greek Way”.
-It has over 100 recipes that are fresh, delicious and healthy.
-I found a terrific recipe for chicken with tomatoes and Ouzo, the only problem was I had no ouzo.
-I decided to go ahead and make the recipe omitting the ouzo.
-It turned out really delicious.
-The chicken was moist, tender and very flavorful while the sauce was tangy with loads of garlic and olives.
-I really loved the saltiness of the olives and feta along with the flavors from the fennel seeds and oregano.
+I found a terrific recipe for chicken with tomatoes and Ouzo, the only problem was I had no ouzo so I decided to go ahead and make the recipe omitting the ouzo and it turned out really delicious.
+The chicken was moist, tender, and very flavorful while the sauce was tangy with loads of garlic and olives.
+We really loved the saltiness of the olives and feta along with the flavors from the fennel seeds and oregano.
 The whole meal was very healthy and satisfying for all of us, including our wonderful friends who were in town for a few days.

 - 2 tbsp + 1 tsp olive oil (divided)

 - 4 chicken breasts, trimmed of any fat, cut into two pieces

 - Sea salt and fresh cracked pepper, to taste

 - Oregano, to taste

 - 1 28 oz can of whole or diced tomatoes

 - 1/3 cup of ouzo (I didn’t use)

 - 1 tbsp fresh parsley, garnish